fontist/fontist/README.md

 ```

 The above method will find which formula offers this font and then it will
-return a list of the installable formulas that can be used to check licences or
+return a installable formula that can be used to check licences or install that
-install that fonts in your system.
+fonts in your system.

 #### Find formula fonts